Some people say it is Haram to go on Palestine protests because there are people who are sinning present. Is this true?

 Short Answer

 No, this is not correct.
-Rather attending such protests to help the oppressed is a way of standing up against oppression.
+It is not haram to protest alongside non-Muslims and sinners.
+Rather, attending such protests to help the oppressed is a way of standing up against oppression.
 There is great reward in standing up against oppression in Islam.
 As for sin that is present, you must try your best to keep a distance from it.
 If you do so, then you are not responsible for the actions of others.

 Explanation